 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A: Too many of any kind of calories, whether they’re from alcohol or sugary foods or just from eating too much food, can increase belly fat.
-Since an average beer can be more than 150 calories, it doesn’t take long for the calories (and the belly) to build.
+“Consuming too many calories — whether from alcohol, sugary foods or just a lot of extra food — can lead to extra belly fat,” Dr. Allan says.
+And because an average can of beer runs you more than 150 calories, it doesn’t take long for the calories (and the belly) to build.

-Beer can also interfere with fat burn, because your liver will preferentially burn alcohol instead of fat when it is consumed.
+“Your liver will preferentially burn alcohol instead of fat when it is consumed,” Dr. Allan explains, “so beer can interfere with fat burn.”

 Your genes play a role in so much of your health.
 In the case of beer bellies, Dr. Allan says that your sex assigned at birth may be the biggest genetic factor in where your body stores fat.

 “In general, women tend to store fat in their arms, thighs and buttocks, as well as their bellies, while men tend to store more in their bellies alone,” he clarifies.
 (Of course, this isn’t true for everyone, and your experience may vary.)

 He adds: “Women tend to start out with smaller bellies, but all of us become more likely to store fat in our midsections as we age and our hormone levels decrease.”